-Cassava pone is a sweet dish made with grated coconut and grated cassava.
-The texture of this dish varies significantly depending on how you make it.
-I prefer a dense cake like pone versus the chewy, gummy softer versions, simply because this is the version of pone I ate growing up.
-Recipes for pone with condensed milk, coconut milk and evaporated milk result in the softer gummy textures.
-This recipe is more true to the pone made by street vendors in Guyana, with a dense rich texture that allows you to fully enjoy the star ingredients–cassava and coconut.
+Guyanese cassava pone is a sweet baked dessert made with grated coconut, grated cassava, and warm spices.
+This recipe is more true to the pone made by street vendors in Guyana, with a dense rich texture that allows you to fully enjoy the star ingredients– cassava and coconut.

 Choosing the Coconut and Cassava

-If you are fortunate to live in a place where you get fresh cassava and coconut, then here are a few tips to ensure you choose the best ones:
+If you are fortunate to live in a place where you get fresh cassava and coconut, then here are a few tips to ensure you choose the best ones for your cassava pone:

 - Choose a coconut that is dark in color.
 This indicates that it has dried longer and the flesh will be more creamy.